 Duplicate IDs in the Census Data

 In the case of 1970 block data, unlike the 1980 data, the NHGIS data files do not contain codes for the geographic areas that might distinguish the different parts of the split collection blocks.
 Rather, the data files contain only state, county, census tract, and block identifiers, which are identical across the duplicate records.
 We plan to investigate this further and add the distinguishing codes if possible.
 We also plan to merge the duplicate records to produce summary data with a one-to-one correspondence with the 1970 block boundary data, as we've done with the 1980 block data.
-But because the number of duplicate cases is so much smaller in 1970, users should be able to proceed with using the 1970 block summary data as is for nearly all areas that are covered in the current version of the shapefile.
+But because the number of duplicate cases is so much smaller in 1970, users should be able to proceed with using the available 1970 block summary data, unaltered, for nearly all areas that are covered in the current version of the shapefile.

 In the "List by County" sheet in the 1970 Block Shapefile Coverage spreadsheet, we identify how many duplicate block IDs occur in each county.
 Among the counties covered in version 1.0 of the 1970 block boundaries, only two have duplicate IDs in their block summary data: Cook County, IL, has 1 duplicate ID, and Middlesex County, MA, has 3 duplicate IDs.